What You Need to Know to Create Your Personal Stress Management Plan

-Different events and situations affect people differently.
+Events and situations affect people differently.
 What’s stressful and energy-draining for one person can be exciting and energising for another.

 Take time to step back from your daily busyness and routine to identify what’s causing you stress and why.

-Identify the problem.
+When you recognise the signs of stress take time out to identify the problem.
 What is causing you stress right now?
 What are your personal stress triggers?

 Take some time to monitor the things that set you off and get to know your everyday stress triggers.

 Knowing these things shines a light on the problem.
 You can then put your problem-solving hat on and get back in control by taking action to manage the situation.
 So you no longer feel overwhelmed and powerless to do something about it.